 Unrestricted - Net assets not subject to donor-imposed stipulations.

-Temporarily restricted - Net assets subject to donor-imposed stipulations that may or will be met by actions of the CCC and/or the passage of time or the occurrence of a specific event.
-The CCC has not received any temporarily restricted contributions as of September 30, 2017 and 2016.
+Temporarily Restricted - Net assets subject to donor-imposed stipulations, which limit their use by the CCC to a specific purpose and/or the passage of time.
+There were no temporarily restricted contributions as of September 30, 2018 and 2017.